Under Heat

 Under Heat has not been officially rated yet.

-Analyzing the audience sentiment, IMDb rating of 3/10, and global collection metrics, Under Heat stands as a challenging project for the creators.
-It remains an essential piece of the 1994 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.3/10, and global performance metrics, Under Heat is classified as a FLOP.
+It remains an essential part of the 1994 cinematic calendar.

 Frequently Asked Questions